Kinetic-Ballooning-Limited Pedestals in Spherical Tokamak Plasmas

 In this Letter, we present the first theoretical model for the pedestal width $\Delta_{\mathrm{ped}}$ and normalized height $\beta_{\theta,\mathrm{ped}}$ to agree with experimental measurements for the National Spherical Torus Experiment (NSTX) \cite{Diallo2013}.
 The Diallo scaling for NSTX, $\Delta_{\mathrm{ped}} \simeq 0.4 \beta_{\theta,\mathrm{ped}}^{1.05}$, gives pedestals that are much wider than conventional-aspect-ratio tokamaks, $\Delta_{\mathrm{ped}} \simeq 0.08 \sqrt{ \beta_{\theta,\mathrm{ped}}}$ \cite{Snyder2009}.
-These new results have wide-ranging implications for the physics basis of a spherical tokamak (ST) fusion reactor \cite{Peng1986, Gryaznevich1998, Menard2016}.
-We calculate gyrokinetic stability in ST plasmas with self-consistent equilibrium variations to answer the questions: (1) what additional physics is required for pedestal width-height prediction in STs?
+We calculate gyrokinetic stability in spherical tokamak (ST) \cite{Peng1986, Gryaznevich1998, Menard2016} plasmas with self-consistent equilibrium variations to answer the questions: (1) what additional physics is required for pedestal width-height prediction in STs?
 (2) what are the steepest-possible pedestal pressure profiles subject to kinetic instability?
 (3) what are the resulting pedestal width-height scalings?

 While H-mode has a higher power density, it often has unstable edge-localized-modes (ELMs) \cite{Kirk2004} and therefore unacceptably high divertor fluxes, necessitating robust ELM-free pedestal regimes \cite{Osborne2015,Chen2017}.
 Kinetic-ballooning-limited pedestals might present such a regime.
 We use a gyrokinetic model to predict pedestal width-height scalings, showing that low-aspect-ratio high-normalized-pressure ($\beta$) plasmas in NSTX pedestals are limited by kinetic rather than ideal-ballooning stability.
 Starting from experimental equilibria, we construct and analyze equilibria with rescaled pedestal width and height.
 We use gyrokinetic simulations to obtain a profile constraint that matches NSTX width-height measurements.